-Due to this, AdWords Express needs to be utilized in a judicious manner so that you could achieve best ROI which you’re accustomed to through the different AdWords interface.
-Listed below are few tips that will help you get going and running a successful AdWords Express campaign.
+Due to this, AdWords Express needs to be utilized in a judicious manner so that you could achieve the best ROI which you’re accustomed to through the different AdWords interfaces.
+Listed below are a few tips that will help you get going and run a successful AdWords Express campaign.

 Probably the most vital tip for all those who are comparatively new to AdWords Express is to start off with a small budget of around $300 or even less than that.
-This platform is anyway easier than AdWords but there are few levers which you pull off to affect the performance of the campaign.
-If you leave this unchecked and unattended, Google can spend your budget through usage of automated bidding, irrelevant search queries and keywords with broad match.
+This platform is anyway easier than AdWords but there are a few levers that you pull off to affect the performance of the campaign.
+If you leave this unchecked and unattended, Google can spend your budget through the usage of automated bidding, irrelevant search queries, and keywords with broad matches.
 All these areas need to be taken into account.
-Since AWE uses broad match keywords, this means that your ad will be visible for wide array of search engine queries.
+Since AWE uses broad match keywords, this means that your ad will be visible for a wide array of search engine queries.

 Although AWE promises benefits to AdWords without much complexity, there is some knowledge on AdWords which can move a long way to improve the performance of the campaign.
-The most vital element is good quality score.
-Quality score goes a long way for deciding what you actually pay for each click and where the ads appear in different search results.
-It is necessary for you to craft compelling ad copy but Google needs to make sure that the user experience matches along with the expectations whenever the customers come to the site.
+The most vital element is a good quality score.
+A quality score goes a long way toward deciding what you actually pay for each click and where the ads appear in different search results.
+It is necessary for you to craft compelling ad copy but Google needs to make sure that the user experience matches the expectations whenever the customers come to the site.

 So, as we see, AdWords needs more time and effort but at the same time, they are capable of producing considerably better results as compared to AWE.
 Nevertheless, if yours is a small business with a tight budget, AdWords Express can definitely be a good platform.